immitsu/nbff-parser/readme.md

 [Type definition](./types/parse/custom-parse.d.ts)

-Provides fine-grained control by allowing you to define handlers for bookmark elements during parsing.
+Allows you to define handlers for elements during parsing.

 Use this to build custom data structures or implement custom logic.